Henri Rousseau: Retirement and death

-After Rousseau's retirement in 1893, he supplemented his small pension with part-time jobs and work such as playing a violin in the streets.
-He also worked briefly at Le petit Journal, where he produced a number of its covers.
+After Rousseau's retirement in 1893, he supplemented his small pension with part-time jobs.
+He also worked briefly at Le Petit Journal, where he produced a number of its covers.

 An equally famous work by Rousseau, included in the collection of John Hay Whitney, is Tropical Forest with Monkeys, which was painted during the last months of his life.
 It shows one of his signature exotic landscapes, lush, tropical, and virgin.
 Many of the animals in Rousseau's images have human faces or attributes.
-The central monkeys in this painting hold green sticks from which strings appear to dangle, suggesting fishing poles and human leisure activities, thereby emphasizing the quasi-human experience of the animals.
-In this sense Rousseau's anthropomorphized primates can be seen not as true wild beasts, but rather as representing an escape from the "jungle" of Paris and the everyday grind of civilized life.
+The central monkeys in this painting hold green sticks from which strings appear to dangle, suggesting fishing poles and human leisure activities, thereby emphasising the quasi-human experience of the animals.
+In this sense Rousseau's anthropomorphised primates can be seen not as true wild beasts, but rather as representing an escape from the "jungle" of Paris and the everyday grind of civilised life.

 Rousseau exhibited his final painting, The Dream, in March 1910, at the Salon des Independants.